|Portfolio||rulership, wisdom, light|

 Paladins who feel a strong sense of duty tend to flock to Sidarch’s banner.
 But when these paladins get together, they tend to have difficulty deciding who should be their leader.
 They all seem to want the honor.

-Wizards also gravitate towards Sidarch, seeking his wisdom to master the intricate complexities of magic.
+Wizards with political leanings also gravitate towards Sidarch, seeking his wisdom to master the intricate complexities of both magic and mundane matters.